OmarMiniesy/MiniawyManager/MiniawyManager/README.md

 ### Missing Data
 > cpu usage in percent.

-> network usage in bytes
+> network usage in bytes.

 ### Flags and Functions
 > print table, with rows and columns    `-T`